Skip to content

 Acquirers and payment facilitators should review MCC assignments when a merchant's product offering changes significantly.

-In Southeast Asia, MCC assignment practices vary across domestic schemes and international card networks.
-Local schemes (such as Thailand’s PromptPay ecosystem or Singapore’s NETS) may use their own category systems that map loosely to international MCCs.
-For cross-border transactions, the international MCC governs interchange and risk classification regardless of the domestic scheme involved.
+Domestic schemes: Many markets operate domestic schemes (UPI in India, PromptPay in Thailand, QRIS in Indonesia, PIX in Brazil) with their own merchant categorization systems that map loosely to international MCCs.
+For cross-border transactions, the international MCC governs interchange and risk classification regardless of which domestic scheme processed the payment.

 Related terms